LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Performance Analysis and Comparison

 \subsection{Evaluation Metrics and Experimental Setup}

-\underline{\textit{Evaluation Metrics:}} Our analysis evaluates \infhors~and its analogous counterparts, with a main focus on the signer efficiency that includes: \textbf{(i)} private key and signature sizes which translates into small memory footprint and low memory access requirements.
+\underline{\textit{Evaluation Metrics:}} Our analysis evaluates $\infhors$ and its analogous counterparts, with a main focus on the signer efficiency that includes: \textbf{(i)} private key and signature sizes which translates into small memory footprint and low memory access requirements.
 This not only reduces the energy consumption but also frees up more memory for main applications.
 It is particularly important for low-end IoT devices, which are characterized by limited memory space and relatively expensive memory access (e.g., 8-bit AVR microcontrollers). \textbf{(ii)} signing computational efficiency which translates into reduced energy consumption and longer battery lifetime for resource-limited devices. \textbf{(iii)} long-term security (i.e., PQ security) in order to offer resiliency against the quantum computing breaches (e.g., Shor's algorithm \cite{shor1999polynomial}).

 \underline{\textit{Parameter Selection}}: Our system-wide parameters are $I=(I_\hors, I_\fhe, I_\DM)$.
-We choose $I_{\hors} \as (k=16,t=1024)$, where SHA-256 and \DM~are used as $H$ and $f$ (i.e., \owf), respectively.
-In $I_\DM$, we choose AES-128 with Galois/Counter Mode (GCM) as our \prf.
+We choose $I_{\hors} \as (k=16,t=1024)$, where SHA-256 and $\DM$ are used as $H$ and $f$ (i.e., $\owf$), respectively.
+In $I_\DM$, we choose AES-128 as our $\prf$.
 In $I_\fhe$, we set the plaintext space of mod $2$, the lattice dimension $\phi(m) = 46080$, where the $m$-th cyclotomic is $m = 53261$.
 We utilize a packing technique that empowers us to evaluate $120$ blocks of AES at once.
-We set $N=2^{20}$ as the number of resource-constrained signers within the IoT network. \underline{\textit{Hardware Configuration}}: We tested \infhors~on both commodity hardware and two selected embedded devices.
+We set $N=2^{20}$ as the number of resource-constrained signers within the IoT network. \underline{\textit{Hardware Configuration}}: We tested $\infhors$ on both commodity hardware and a low-end MCU.

 $\bullet$ {\em Commodity Hardware:} is a resourceful desktop equipped with an Intel i9-9900K@3.6GHz processor and 64GB of RAM.